'The Hike' - Prelude - Last Night I Had a Dream

 Prelude:

-One night—or rather, one morning—four years ago, I had an incredible dream.
-It was so vivid that I remembered every detail, and now, I want to share it with you.
+One night—or rather, one morning—some years ago, I had an incredible dream.
+It was so vivid that I remembered every detail when I woke up, and I want to share it with you.
 It lasted much longer than just a few seconds, and visually, it resembled those AI-generated videos—something you’ll understand once you hear the whole story.
 Amidst all the chaos, the dream revealed some interesting insights that I believe are worth acknowledging and discussing.

 The next thing I knew, I was on a train with normal tires—oddly bumpy—heading toward the mountains.
-The mountain in my dream lay beyond Vratsa (a city in Bulgaria), but somehow, it was also Stara Planina (Balkan Mountain), a real place existing elsewhere in reality.
+The mountain in my dream lay beyond Vratsa (a city in Bulgaria), but somehow, it was also Stara Planina (Balkan Mountain), a real place that exists nearby in reality.
 As dreams do, things morphed to keep the story moving.

 This train had several problems while I rode on the back of a flat wagon with some people whose faces I can't recall, yet they felt like friends or acquaintances.
-When I heard we were about to go through the steep part of the mountain, I turned and saw it: sharp, intimidating, and difficult to traverse—just like Stara Planina from Dobrila to Peak Botev.
+When I heard we were about to go through the steep part of the mountain, I turned and saw it: sharp, intimidating, and difficult to traverse—just like Stara Planina from Dobrila to Peak Botev, a hike that could change lives.
 Every dream I’ve had in the past year ends with a mountain as the final destination.
-In my dreams, the mountain feels like the right place to be, yet I always struggle to get there.
-But my determination never goes unnoticed.
+In my dreams, the mountain feels like the right place to be, yet I always struggle to get there, and just after I find my footing and direction, the dream ends and I wake up to reality.
+But my determination to go there never goes unnoticed in the morning.

-The train with tires broke down in the city, so I jumped off the wagon and went to check out a bridge.
-There, I saw an old couple rafting in a tiny orange boat, flying across the narrow river.
+The train with tires broke down in the city, so I jumped off the wagon on the railroad ballast and went to check out a bridge while the train was being fixed.
+There, under the bridge, I looked down and saw an old couple rafting in a tiny orange boat, flying across the narrow river 30 meters below me.
 The river barely accommodated their boat, and with all the jagged rocks, disaster was inevitable.
-Before I could process what was happening, the grandmother was thrown out of the boat, crashing into a rock, while the grandfather's boat flipped like the Titanic.
-For a moment, it seemed like he would drown, but at the last second, the old lady saved him.
-Everything happened so fast—both distant and immediate, as dreams tend to be.
+Before I could process what was happening, the grandmother was thrown out of the boat, crashing into a rock, while the grandfather's boat flipped—doing a Titanic on him—which, for some reason, looked cartoonish but at the same time dangerous.
+For a moment, it seemed like the pops would drown, but at the last second, the old lady saved him.
+Everything happened so fast—both distant and immediate, as dreams tend to be—that I couldn't do anything meaningful to help them.
 I instinctively reached for my phone to call the police.
 For a second, I hesitated—was it 911?
 No, I dialed 112.
 A woman answered and told me there was no police anymore.
 That was not the response I was expecting, but before I could dwell on it, I forgot about the couple entirely.

-Suddenly, I had a BMX bike with unstable, wobbly handlebars.
-I overheard that a bus would replace the now-vanished train, so I needed to get to the bus station.
-A group of men—who looked like stereotypical Bulgarian alcoholics—told me I had ten minutes.
+Suddenly, I had a BMX bike with unstable, wobbly handlebars that were moving like they were made from rubber.
+A thought appeared that a bus would replace the now-vanished train, so I needed to get to the bus station, and a group of men—who looked like stereotypical Bulgarian alcoholics—told me I had ten minutes before departure.
 With my unreliable bike, I sped off to find the station.

-How could this dream possibly last just three seconds?
-As I rode, I saw a woman from a distance, but in typical dream logic, she suddenly appeared right in front of me on an open street.
+How could this dream possibly last just three seconds, although the scenery changed quicker than in any awake state?
+As I rode, I saw a woman from a distance, but in typical dream logic, she suddenly appeared right in front of me on an open street, right after the stop sign.
 I collided with her.
 No one was hurt, but I apologized at least three times for my slow reaction.
-She and her boyfriend were surprisingly friendly and understanding.
+She and her boyfriend were surprisingly friendly and understanding, and they went on their way.
 I continued, ran a red light along with a few cars, and finally reached the bus station—where all the people from the train had gathered.
-For a moment, there was a wide shot of the scene, like that haunting moment in Society of the Snow right before the crash.
-I decided to leave my bike behind.
-If it was there when I returned, great.
-If not, oh well—I’m not a materialistic person.
+For a moment, there was a wide shot of the scene, like that haunting moment in the movie Society of the Snow right before the airplane took over and then crashed.
+I decided to leave my bike behind, unlocked.
+I thought someone could steal it, but my romantic spirit couldn’t find any evidence that I cared about it that much.
+If it was there when I returned—great.
+If not, oh well—I don't consider myself to be a materialistic person.
+You stop attaching to items after you move out from your fourth apartment.
 And then, I woke up.

-After sharing this dream with my partner, I realized it was worth telling.
+After sharing this dream with my friend, I realized it was worth telling.
 One realization stood out: I need to be closer to the mountains—or better yet, on them—to experience the vitality they bring me.
 Another realization?
 I’m fat.
-Das Problem is real, and now I have to work on it.
+Das Problem is real, and now I have to work on both of those.

-These realizations led not only to writing this book and sharing my story but also to embarking on the journey you’re about to experience with me.
+These realizations led not only to writing this book and sharing my story but also to fuel the journey you’re about to experience with me.

 Iliya Badev